dburkes/suid/README.markdown

 * Are semi human-readable

-* Don't make URLs ridiculously long
+* Don't make URLs look ridiculous

 A SUID consists of 11 characters from the set [A-Za-z0-9], so the resulting namespace can hold 62^11 unique values.
 That's a lot smaller namespace than UUIDs, but, if it's good enough for YouTube URLs, I'm willing to bet it's good enough for a lot of other things too.